 In 2014, the Delaware legislature signed into law S. B 197, a bill to fight human trafficking.

-The International Labor Organization estimates 20.9 million victims of human trafficking globally.
+The International Labor Organization estimates 20.9 million victims o trafficking globally.

 Human trafficking includes bonded labor, forced labor and includes the trafficking of children.
 S.B.
 197 uses provisions of the Uniform Law Commission’s Uniform Act on Prevention of and Remedies for Human Trafficking Act.

 Other states have also stepped up their efforts to address issues related to human trafficking:

 In March 2014, the State of Maryland established a Maryland Human Trafficking Policy Advisor position to develop and implement policies, training, and data collection procedures that build Maryland’s capacity to combat trafficking and serve survivors.